We got the keys at the beginning of August '22 and couldn't wait to get started. Turned out that we hadn't left it too late.

 After Electrics and a few other bits, our least favourite job...
 Plastering.
 Our friend Peter did the largest areas and Russ followed around doing all the other smaller bits.

 There was a lot of plumbing to be done.
-We repositioned sinks and made sure supplies were sent to all the new devices and got rid of a lot of old lead piping.
+We repositioned sinks and made sure new supplies were sent to and from all of the new devices and got rid of a lot of old lead piping.

 While we cracked on with the indoor fixes, Jason's boys cracked on with the chimney rebuild.
 Oh my word, did they do an expert job or what.
 They examined old photos and counted the full and half bricks and examined the remaining chimney.
 This wasn't a re-build, it was a re-store.
 Hats off lads, an excellent job.
 We thank you so much.

-Then we got on to the fun part, building the bar, decorating the walls, installing a new floor... a lot was done, with a lot more to do.
+Then we got on to the fun part, building the new bar, decorating the walls, installing a modern floor... a lot was done, with a lot more to do.

 We got busy working on the lighting and the styling aspects, negotiating with suppliers and setting everything up business-wise.